stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 ### Mutual Recursion

-It is sometimes convenient, to implement several related functions, which call each other recursively.
-In Idris, unlike in many other programming languages, a function must be declared before it can be called by other functions, as in general, a function's implementation must be available during type checking (because Idris has dependent types).
+It is sometimes convenient to implement several related functions, which call each other recursively.
+In Idris, unlike in many other programming languages, a function must be declared in a source file
+*before* it can be called by other functions, as in general, a function's implementation must be available during type checking (because Idris has dependent types).
 There are two ways around this, which actually result in the same internal representation in the compiler.
-One thing to do, is write down the functions' declarations first, with the implementations following after.
+Our first option is to write down the functions' declarations first with the implementations following after.
 Here's a silly example:

 ```idris